Rules

 Do I have to make a video specifically for RICE?

-- Your video must not have been publicly attributed to you yet
+- have been publicly attributed to you yet

 Can I submit unfinished videos to RICE?